Setting Up a Trust in Australia

 • Flexibility: Especially in the case of discretionary trusts, there’s a level of flexibility in how assets and income are managed and distributed, allowing for adjustments based on changing circumstances or needs of the beneficiaries.

-Disadvantages for Starting a Trust in Australia
+Disadvantages of Setting Up a Trust in Australia

 • Complexity: Trusts demand meticulous setup and management.